-The history of cattle auctions and horse sales is steeped in tradition, and Sheridan features an annual event that harkens back to a bygone era with the wonderful Cowgirl Cadillacs Horse Sale, staged in stunning surroundings at the Trail End State Historic Site (June 16-17).
+The history of cattle auctions and horse sales is steeped in tradition, and Sheridan features an annual event that harkens back to a bygone era with the wonderful Cowgirl Cadillacs Horse Sale, staged in historic surroundings at the Sheridan County Fairgrounds (June each year).

-The cornerstone of this event are the classy, fancy, gentle horses offered exclusively by women, but there's much more to experience - there's the cowgirl trade show, cocktail hour, and pitchfork fondue dinner.
+The cornerstones of this event are the classy, fancy, gentle horses offered exclusively by women, but there's much more to experience - there's the cowgirl trade show, cocktail hour, and pitchfork fondue dinner.
 A one-of-a-kind experience of life in the American West.